ACS Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences

-Among her honors, Olesik is recipient of the American Society for Mass Spectrometry Research Award (1987), the Eli Lilly Research Award (1990), the Association for Women in Science of Central Ohio Woman in Science Award (2000), and the Columbus Technical Council Technical Person of the Year Award (2005).
+Looking back, McBay believes that the sense of confidence and curiosity her early experiences instilled provided her with “a sustained underpinning not only for efforts at continued self-improvement but for informing potential strategies that might provide similar personal and professional development opportunities for others.”

-"I deeply believe scientists need to become more involved," Olesik says.
-"Educators can't shoulder the problem of science education on their own.
-There are a lot of scientists out there, and it is in our best interests to be helping."
+In 2007, Rebecca Gregory, then a 10th-grade student at Camden County High School, in North Carolina, and winner of the “I Want to be Like Her” essay contest, wrote, “After reading McBay’s story, I feel as if anything is possible.”
+And with McBay still continuing to pave the way, it is more possible than ever.

-The award address will be presented before the Division of Analytical Chemistry.
+McBay will present the award address before the Division of Environmental Chemistry.

 Join the conversation